'Children Are Going Hungry': Why Schools Are Struggling To Feed Students

 The answer, based on recent data and interviews with school nutrition leaders and anti-hunger advocates across the country, is alarming.

-Among low-income households with children who qualify for free or reduced-price school meals, only about 15% have actually been getting those meals, says Lauren Bauer, a researcher at the Brookings Institution.
+Among low-income households with children who qualify for free or reduced-price school meals, only about 15% have been getting those meals, said Lauren Bauer, a researcher at the Brookings Institution.
 She's been poring over the results of the U.S. Census Bureau's weekly Household Pulse Survey.

 Anecdotally, school nutrition directors across the country tell a similar story.